rabbitmq/ra/docs/internals/INTERNALS.md

 This effect, when emitted, is evaluated on all nodes and not just the leader.

 It is not guaranteed that a snapshot will be taken.
-A decision to take a snapshot or delay it is taken using a number of internal Ra state factors.
+A decision to take a snapshot or delay is taken using a number of internal Ra state factors.
 The goal is to minimise disk I/O activity when possible.

 ### State Machine Versioning